-A study among 82,055 Chinese University students in 2016 showed that 23.8% of respondents find it hard to initiate sleep, and 25.5% had inadequate sleep less than 6 hours a day[3]Lu, li et al. (2017).
+A similar study among 82,055 Chinese University students in 2016 showed that 23.8% of respondents found it hard to initiate sleep, and 25.5% had inadequate sleep less than 6 hours a day[3]Lu, li et al. (2017).
 Sleep Duration and Sleep Patterns in Chinese University Students: A Comprehensive Meta-Analysis.
-Journal of clinical sleep medicine: JCSM.
+Journal of Clinical Sleep Medicine: JCSM.

-Lastly, the healthcare cost related to insomnia was estimated to be $41 billion in 2015 and was predicted to rise to $52 by 2020.
+Also, the healthcare cost related to insomnia was estimated to be $41 billion in 2015 with a predicted to rise to $52 billion by 2020.
 In 2020, Americans spent over $830 million on melatonin sleep supplements alone[4]Ibid.
 Why Americans Can’t Sleep.

 Benefits of Sleep

-Why is it necessary to improve one’s quality of sleep?
-Sleep has a lot of benefits for health and productivity.
-Here are some benefits of sleep and why you need to adopt sleep hygiene to improve the quality of your sleep.
+Sleep has lots of benefits for health and productivity.
+Here are some benefits of sleep and why you need to learn about the sleep hygiene to improve your quality of sleep.

 - Sleep keeps your heart healthy